 Here’s a year-by-year list of all those who’ve spoken at Banter and Banter-related events.
 We’d just be talking to ourselves if it wasn’t for these brilliant people who’ve onor ontributed to making Banter what it is today.
 Thanks to all of them, collectively and individually.

-We’d like to say a huge thanks to Sinead Gleeson and Anna Carey at The Anti Room, Gerry Godley at Hot Potatoes, Aoife McElwain at Slow Series, Ann Lowney at The Makers Stories, the Psychology Society of Ireland’s SIGMAC Group, This Greedy Pig, Lois Kapila at Dublin Inquirer and Ali Kelly at Nu.Ethical, who have produced and hosted brilliant Banter-associated events.
-Thanks also to our various guest hosts over the years including Richard Brophy, Una Mullally, Michael Moynihan, Gavin Cummiskey, Emmet Malone, Mick O’Keeffe and Marian Keyes.
+We’d like to say a huge thanks to the following people who produced and hosted brilliant Banter-associated events over the years: Sinead Gleeson and Anna Carey at The Anti Room, Gerry Godley at Hot Potatoes, Aoife McElwain at Slow Series, Ann Lowney at The Makers Stories, the Psychology Society of Ireland’s SIGMAC Group, This Greedy Pig, Lois Kapila at Dublin Inquirer and Ali Kelly at Nu.Ethical.
+Thanks also to our other various guest hosts over the years including Richard Brophy, Una Mullally, Michael Moynihan, Gavin Cummiskey, Emmet Malone, Mick O’Keeffe and Marian Keyes.

 And finally, a massive thanks to the many festival and event organisers who have invited us to bring the Banter bandwagon along to their happenings up and down the country and out foreign too.

-Musical performers at Banter during the year: Caoimhín Ó Raghallaigh, Eve Belle, Goldie Fawn
+Musical performers at Banter during the year: Daithi, Tadgh, Caoimhín Ó Raghallaigh, Eve Belle, Goldie Fawn

 Musical performers at Banter during the year: Slow Moving Clouds, Sample Answer, Saint Sister, Hare Squead, Méabh Ní Bheaglaioch, Matt Griffin, Matthew E White, Colm Mac Con Iomaire, Villagers, Caoimhín O Raghallaigh